MichaelWitt/Captain-Zerae-Blog/README.md

 # Captain-Zerae-Blog
-A blog created with Node.js, Express, and MongoDB, welcome!
+My high-functioning and sensationally futuristic blog!
+This blog was created with Node.js, Express, and MongoDB.
+Welcome!